AdobeDocs/mobile-services.it-IT/help/universal-windows/c-configuration/c.json.md

    If time stamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be `true`.
 Se le marche temporali non sono abilitate nella suite di rapporti, la proprietà di configurazione `offlineEnabled` *deve* essere `false`.

    Se questo non viene configurato correttamente, i dati andranno perduti.
-Se non sei sicuro se una suite di rapporti sia abilitata o meno, contatta l'Assistenza clienti.
+If you are unsure whether a report suite is timestamp enabled, contact Customer Care.
 If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.

    Il valore predefinito è `false`.